arvkevi/tgviz/tgviz_description.md

 When you click on a data point in the 3D graph, details such as `sample accession`, `population`, `super population`, and `gender` are displayed on the right.
 The sample-level information is accessible from `integrated_call_samples_v3.20130502.ALL.panel`, found [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).

 ### Code
-The code used to process this data is available on [GitHub]().
+The code used to process this data is available on [GitHub](https://github.com/arvkevi/tgviz).
-If interested in replicating this type of analysis, please follow along using the [notebooks]().
+If interested in replicating this type of analysis, please follow along using the [notebooks](https://github.com/arvkevi/tgviz/notebooks).

-Can be used as a package?